zoracreates/fictionalcolor/src/blog/starting-with-infrared-photography.md

 You can also get great results by matching an organic material with an inorganic material.
 Organic materials will often reflect lots of infrared light, giving them interesting colors, whereas inorganic materials will often appear more washed out or dark (specific colors depend on the filter).
 Combining the two subjects yields some dramatic effects.
 This is why you often see IR pictures of trees and mountains, or trees and buildings.

-In the picture below, the sailboats had red sails, but they appear fully white.
+In the picture below, the sailboat had a red sail but it shows as near white.
 You can see that people also have a ghostly white look.

 *INSERT PIC OF SAIL BOAT*